-Diagram 14B-12: Monthly combined upstream counts for salmon and sea trout from 2011 to 2019 at the Tees Barrage on the lower Tees, reported by the Environment Agency (Environment Agency, 2019b).
+Figure 14B-16: Monthly combined upstream counts for salmon and sea trout from 2011 to 2020 at the Tees Barrage on the lower Tees, reported by the Environment Agency (Environment Agency, 2021).
 Counter only monitors upstream migration through the fish pass.
-No data was reported for January to June 2011 and August to December 2019.
+No data was reported for January to June 2011.

-Diagram 14B-13: Monthly mean upstream counts for salmon from 1995 to 2011 at the Tees Barrage on the lower Tees, reported by the Environment Agency (Environment Agency, 2013).
+Figure 14B-17: Monthly mean upstream counts for salmon from 1995 to 2011 at the Tees Barrage on the lower Tees, reported by the Environment Agency (Environment Agency, 2013).
 Fish trap counts only refer to upstream migration through the fish pass.
 Error bars refer to standard deviation.
 No data was reported for January to April 1995 and July to December 2011.

-Diagram 14B-14: Monthly mean upstream counts for sea trout from 1995 to 2011 at the Tees Barrage on the lower Tees, reported by the Environment Agency (Environment Agency, 2013).
+Figure 14B-18: Monthly mean upstream counts for sea trout from 1995 to 2011 at the Tees Barrage on the lower Tees, reported by the Environment Agency (Environment Agency, 2013).
 Fish trap counts only refer to upstream migration through the fish pass.
 Error bars refer to standard deviation.
 No data was reported for January to April 1995 and July to December 2011.

-14.6.11 The declared rod catches for salmon and sea trout in the River Tees from 2007 to 2017 are presented in Diagram 14B-15, showing that for both species there has been a general decline in overall rod catches in recent years.
+14.6.11 The declared rod catches for salmon and sea trout in the River Tees from 2007 to 2017 are presented in Figure 14B-19, showing that for both species there has been a general decline in overall rod catches in recent years.
 This is likely due to actions taken by the Environment Agency and Defra to reduce the overall exploitation of salmon and sea trout in England and Wales, such as catch and release measures (such as: restrictions on night fishing; size limits, for trout only; and bag limits, for trout only) (Environment Agency, 2017).
 Salmon rod catches in this period were highest in 2008 with 267 fish, which declined to 2014 when only 16 fish were declared.
 There has been a general increase since 2014 to 2017, when 67 salmon were caught.
 Sea trout in contrast, peaked in 2014, with 114 fish catches declared.
 Total sea trout rod catches then declined in 2015 where there was a three year low in total catches, ranging from 11 to 13 fish.
 It must be noted that data from the rod and line fishery does not necessarily reflect abundance as it is not corrected for other variables, such as effort.
 In addition, some migration occurs outside of the angling season.
 However, this data is useful for a general indication of historical trends.

-Diagram 14B-15: Summary of salmon and sea trout rod catches from the river Tees that were declared from 2007 to 2017, as reported by the Environment Agency (2017).
+Figure 14B-19: Summary of salmon and sea trout rod catches from the river Tees that were declared from 2007 to 2017, as reported by the Environment Agency (2017).